 We all know that as soon as that plane is in the air, there is no ambulance to blue light us to our rescue, and the chances of a doctor being on board are left to sheer luck.
 We wouldn’t be able to fly with confidence unless we knew that the airlines had planned ahead to keep us safe in one of the remotest locations you could find.

 The American Heart Foundation states that there could be as many as 1,000 cardiac arrest incidents happening internationally per year in airborne planes.
 Known heart conditions are often exacerbated by the stress of the imminent flight and even if you don’t mind flying, the thought that you are cut off from most of the medical access we have on the ground is a valid and very real fear.

-Many people with heart conditions will understand that in the event of a cardiac arrest, help absolutely has to reach you within minutes as the chances of survival plummet rapidly towards zero – 90-95% of victims of SCA will die if defibrillation isn’t administered to the heart within the first few minutes of arrest.
+Many people with heart conditions will understand that in the event of a cardiac arrest, help absolutely has to reach you within minutes as the chances of survival plummet rapidly towards zero – without early defibrillation and CPR, a patients chances of survival drops dramatically with every passing minute.

 In this scenario, AEDs are your key to survival – they are the only form of treatment that gives victims of sudden cardiac arrest a chance of survival.
 The lives of passengers and crew in this situation will depend on there being an accessible Automated External Defibrillator on board the plane.